NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Step_To_Make_Gradle_Configuration_Extreme_Clean_In_A_Multi-Module_Project.md

 4. declaring dependency and plugin directly instead of using `subproject` in submodule.
 5. extract complex and common task config to extra file and apply wherever need it.

-(Take a look at my [repository](https://github.com/NoahHsu/event-sourcing-order-poc) or [refactor PR](https://github.com/NoahHsu/event-sourcing-order-poc/pull/72), if you can't wait to find out how it looks.)
+Take a look at this [repository](https://github.com/NoahHsu/event-sourcing-order-poc) or [refactor PR](https://github.com/NoahHsu/event-sourcing-order-poc/pull/72), if you can't wait to find out how it looks.

-## Step By Step Demonstration
+## Step by Step Demonstration

-### Step1: Extract Version Declaration
+### Step 1: Extract Version Declaration

-We can extract version declaring in a `gradle.properties` file.
-Besides, we can also define some gradle argument like below:
+Version declarations can be extracted into a `gradle.properties` file.
+Additionally, Gradle arguments can be defined as shown below:

 ```properties title="./gradle.properties"
 group='org.example'